Faculty Work-Life Policies

 As described in the Faculty Handbook, a one-year probationary period extension shall be automatically granted to either parent (or both, if both parents are tenure-track or continued appointment-track faculty members) in recognition of the demands of caring for a newborn child or a child under five and newly placed for adoption or foster care.
 The request should be made within a year of the child’s arrival in the family.

-An extension of the probationary period may also be approved on a discretionary basis for other extenuating nonprofessional circumstance that have had a significant impact on the faculty member’s productivity, such as a serious personal illness or major illness of a member of the immediate family.
+An extension of the probationary period may also be approved on a discretionary basis for other extenuating non-professional circumstances that have had a significant impact on the faculty member’s productivity, such as a serious personal illness or major illness of a member of the immediate family, or the ongoing impacts related to the COVID-19 pandemic.
 Documentation of medical reasons is required and should be submitted with this request.
 In rare cases, extraordinary professional circumstances not of the faculty member’s making may be acceptable justification for a probationary period extension.

 If the department head does not support this request, the reasons for denial shall be provided in writing, and the request is automatically forwarded to the dean for further review.
 If the dean does not support this request, the reasons for denial shall be provided in writing, and the request is automatically forwarded to the provost for further review.

-As described in the Faculty Handbook, the university recognizes the need for all tenured and tenure-track faculty members to balance the commitments of family and work.
+As described in the Faculty Handbook , the university recognizes the need for all tenured, tenure-track, continued appointment, and continued appointment-track faculty members to balance the commitments of family and work.
 Special family circumstances, for example, birth or adoption of a child, severe illness of an immediate family member, or even issues of personal health, can cause substantial alterations to one’s daily routine, thus creating a need to construct a modified workload and flexible schedule for a period of time.

 Since the circumstances may vary widely for faculty members at different stages of their careers and with different family and workload situations, this policy does not prescribe the exact nature of the accommodation.
 In many cases, it may be a reduction or elimination of a teaching assignment while the faculty member continues to meet ongoing, but more flexible research and graduate student supervision obligations.
 In general, the commitment is to work with a faculty member to devise a modified workload and schedule that enables the faculty member to remain an active and productive member of the department.
 Because there is no reduction in salary, the faculty member is expected to have a set of full-time responsibilities.